fedi-e2ee/public-key-directory-specification/Specification.md

 * `action` -- **string (Action Type)** (required): Must be set to `AddKey`.
 * `message` -- **map**
   * `actor` -- **string (Actor ID)** (required): The canonical Actor ID for a given ActivityPub user.
-    This may be encrypted (if `actor-id-key` is set) at the time of creation.
+    This may be encrypted (if `symmetric-keys.actor` is set at the time of creation).
   * `time` -- **string (Timestamp)** (required): The current [timestamp](#timestamps).
   * `public-key` -- **string (Public Key)** (required): The [encoded public key](#public-key-encoding).
+    This may be encrypted (if `symmetric-keys.public-key` is set at the time of creation).
 * `key-id` -- **string (Key Identifier)** (optional): See [Key Identifiers](#key-identifiers)
 * `symmetric-keys` -- **map**
   * `actor` -- **string (Cryptography key)** (optional): The key used to encrypt `message.actor`.